GEMScienceTools/oq-mbtk/docsrc/contents/wkf.rst

 SSC workflow (wkf) module
 ##########################

 The :index:`workflow` utilises the tools in the model builder's toolkit to construct a seismic source model step-by-step.
 This allows us to create a source model in xml format from a seismic catalogue, a set of source polygons and a file specifying required model parameters.
 Using the workflow tools, we can easily prepare different versions of the source models, which makes sensitivity analysis easier and allows us to easily build logic tree branches.
 Here we show the steps required to build a distributed seismicity model with smoothed sources.
 In practice, the order of the steps is not strictly important so long as e.g. the completeness is performed before the frequency-magnitude distributions (FMDs) are calculated.
+You can find more information on the individual functions `here <https://gemsciencetools.github.io/oq-mbtk/contents/mbt.html>`_

 Some notes on setup
 ********************